 The Bank has taken into consideration several macro-economic factors including unemployment rate, gross domestic product, housing price index and interest rates.
 Through analysis it was determined that the unemployment rate showed a correlation with the Bank's arrears history, therefore the Probability of Default ('PD') will be reviewed and adjusted if a significant change in the unemployment rate is forecast or has occurred.
-Due to the anticipated near-term outlook, including potential impacts of the COVID-19 pandemic, the PD at each stage has been reviewed and adjusted based on a forecasted increase in the unemployment rate.
+Due to the anticipated near-term outlook, the PD at each stage has been reviewed and adjusted based on a forecasted increase in the unemployment rate.